Viktor-Beniukh/blog-articles-api-test-task/README.md

 Optional: you can add a variable called `LOG_LEVEL` to `.env` and `.env.prod` files, if you want to change a level of logging

+# Warning!
+It's important!
+You need to add to core of the project chromedriver file for scraping!
+Driver version must match browser version!
+Here's the link to download it: `https://developer.chrome.com/docs/chromedriver/downloads`

 ## Run with docker